 Our first pick isn’t technically FREE boondocking.
 But it is dry camping none the less.
 It cost us $2.50 a night, we were backed up to a beautiful stream we could listen to, and it was really epic!!
 Here is our video with some more information.
 In fact, there are several places in the Pisgah National Forest to boondock.

 - We are very fond of horse camps.
-Every one we’ve been in has had plenty of room for us.
+All the ones we’ve been in have had plenty of room for us.
 Hence the horse trailers must be able to fit too!
 Baldin Horse Camp is also located in Troy, NC.
 GPS: 35.442526, -80.04055.
 This area can get a little crowded on weekends due to horse owners wanting to ride the trails.